Digital Atlas Design Internship

 The World History Center offers a one-semester internship called the Digital Atlas Design Internship for undergraduate students interested in performing historical research on a global scale and learning more about digital tools.
 Each student, guided by experts at the World History Center and Pitt faculty, will use digital tools such as QGIS and ESRI StoryMap to blend writing, images, narrative, and georeferenced historical maps to create a project about some phenomenon or event in the global or transregional past.
 The internship supports student research and expands student skills including web based design and project management.
 Completed projects can be included on resumés and in portfolios.

 The internship is designed to support student research and expand student skills.
 Receive academic credit for creating your own project.
 Learn more about the Digital Atlas Design Internship.

-As of fall 2020, thirty-six students have completed the Digital Atlas Design Internship each creating a unique project.
-Click here to explore the Digital Atlas Design internship gallery of student created projects.
+As of spring 2021, fifty students have completed the Digital Atlas Design Internship each creating a unique project.
+Browse past projects via an interactive map or using our fitlers in the WHC Digital Atlas Design Gallery of student created projects.